RanaMahadAhmer/DEP/README.md

 #### Key Steps:
 1. Design the app's UI with screens for task creation, viewing, and editing.
-2. Implement a local database (e.g., Room) to store tasks.
+2. Implement a local database (e.g., Sqflite) to store tasks.
 3. Enable CRUD operations for tasks.
 4. Add features like task categorization, due dates, and reminders.